 According to official YouTube recommendations, the typical bitrate of your HD videos should be set to 8 Mbps.
 It’s worth mentioning that there is no bitrate limit required, though, YouTube offers some recommended bit rates for reference that you can find below.
 If you are uploading 4K video, then you should set a bitrate between 35 and 68 Mbps depending on the frame rate of your footage.

 Considering that you are editing HD video, your Target Bitrate video should be set to 8 Mbps.
 Generally, the Target rate in Premiere Pro CC is the setting that determines the actual size of the rendered file; it’s not the Maximum Bitrate.
-You can alter the latter as much as you want; still it won’t affect your video’s file size significantly.
+You can alter the latter as much as you want; still, it won’t affect your video’s file size significantly.

-However, if there are parts of your footage containing some high-quality graphics or high motion video the Premiere Pro algorithms will compress these parts using the Maximum bitrate, thus sustaining the optimal quality throughout the whole video without affecting its files size.
+However, if there are parts of your footage containing some high-quality graphics or high motion video the Premiere Pro algorithms will compress these parts using the Maximum bitrate, thus sustaining the optimal quality throughout the whole video without affecting its file size.

 It’s important to note that this method will work only if you choose either the 1 Pass or 2 Pass Bitrate Encoding.
 As a rule of thumb, the 2 Pass Bitrate encoding is the better option as it provides the highest image quality.
 Keep in mind though that this option will extend the rendering time, but you will get the best possible quality out of your edit.

-As for the audio choosing the AAC format and 320 bitrate will do the job just fine.
+As for the audio, choosing the AAC format and 320 bitrate will do the job just fine.
 At last but not least, don’t forget to check Use Maximum Render Quality before hitting Export.

 Ultimately, I usually will set my Target Bitrate to 8 Mbps and the Maximum Bitrate to 16Mbps when I’m exporting 24p or 25p HD video using the 2 Pass Bitrate Encoding.
 If you are still not pleased with the final results, you may tweak the Maximum Bitrate further, but from my experience, the above settings will be more than enough in most of the time providing an optimal balance between the image quality and file size of your video.